apollomoon-ucf/Audio_Sampler_Plugin/README.md

 The recording studio will need the plugin to be compatible with Native Instrument's Maschine 2 running on Windows 10.
 C++ and the JUCE audio framework will be used to develop the plugin.

-(Loading VST tester in Native Instrument's Mashine 2 Software)
+(Loading VST tester in Native Instrument's Maschine 2 Software)
 ![Screenshot_Loading_Vibe_Sampler](https://user-images.githubusercontent.com/25870426/124214309-ffca7880-dabf-11eb-9eed-066e948a09a0.png)

 (VST success message)